 Light: low to lots of natural light but no direct sun.

 Watering: fill the outer pot with approximately 2 cm of water and refill when the water runs out.
-Don't worry if you forget to refill for a few days away as the plant enjoys a wet-dry cycle.
+Don't worry if you forget to refill for a few days as the plant enjoys a wet-dry cycle.
 In fact, Palms like a moist soil but not soggy, so waiting a few days before refilling is recommended.

 Insert the wick into the new pot and fill a third of the insert with well-drained soil.

-Scale insects – Most species of scale develop a waxy covering on the fronds.
+Scale insects: Most species of scale develop a waxy covering on the fronds.
 Look out for withered and yellowing leaves or honeydew residue which means that the plant may also be exposed to a mouldy fungus.

 Physically removing the scale is the easiest way to control a limited infestation.
-Insecticidal sprays may be effective if the infestation persists but trying to catch the insects early is key to quick recovery.
+Insecticidal sprays may be effective if the infestation persists but trying to catch the insects early is key to a quick recovery.
 Use a pair of scissors to cut a diseased frond, but only if there are more than 3 fronds on the plant.